 With Civil Tracker you can map and survey with the Mavic Mini, Mini 2 and Mini SE.
 We believe a whole new generation of drone mappers is about to start flying.

 Have you been holding off on drone surveying or mapping because the rules are complex and the cost is high?
 Are you wondering how you can map and survey with the Mavic Mini?

 We’ve explored these questions and more over the last few weeks and we’re excited to share what we’ve learned.

 What is the Mavic Mini?

-The Mavic Mini is an affordable drone that looks like a toy, and fits into the palm of your hand.
+The Mavic Mini series are affordable drones that looks like a toy, and fits into the palm of your hand.